This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

-Further to a tax reassessment, and once he receives a tax collection notice (“Avis de mise en recouvrement”), a taxpayer must pay the whole amount of reassessed tax including penalties and interest for late payment.
+Further to a tax reassessment, and once the taxpayer receives a 'Avis de mise en recouvrement' (tax collection notice), the latter must pay the whole amount of reassessed tax including penalties (5% or 10%) and interest for late payment (at a rate of 0.4% per month or 4.8% per year).

-If the taxpayer decides to go court, payment of the reassessed tax may be deferred until the end of the first level of the court proceedings provided that the taxpayer secures the payment and provides the FTA with financial guarantees.
+If the taxpayer decides to challenge the tax collection notice, via a tax claim and then to go to court, payment of the reassessed tax may be deferred until the end of the first level of the court proceedings provided that the taxpayer secures the payment and provides the FTA with financial guarantees.

-If the court rules in favour of the taxpayer, the FTA will repay the amount paid initially by the taxpayer increased with a monthly 0.4% interest for late payment (4.8% per year) if the taxpayer choose to pay or have to refund the cost of the guarantees if the taxpayer asked for a deferral.
+If the court rules in favour of the taxpayer, the FTA will repay the amount paid initially by the taxpayer, increased by late interest, or will have to refund the cost of the guarantees the taxpayer put in place if he asked for a deferral of payment.

 If the court rules in favour of the FTA, the payment of the reassessed tax including penalties and interest for late payment (same rate of 4.80% per year) becomes final and the taxpayer must proceed to payment if he asked for a deferral.